ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 ## Change Procedures {#change}

-Once a media type has been published by the IANA, the change controller may request a change to its definition.
-The same procedure that would be appropriate for the original registration request is used to process a change request.
+When a change to a media type registration is requested, the applicable procedure for that media type's tree is used to process the request.
+Changes may be requested by the change controller, or by other parties if the Designated Expert(s) verify that the change controller approves the change.

 Media type registrations may not be deleted; media types that are no longer believed appropriate for use can be declared OBSOLETE by a change to their "intended use" field.

 Significant changes to a media type's definition should be requested only when there are serious omissions or errors in the published specification.
 When review is required, a change request may be denied if it renders entities that were valid under the previous definition invalid under the new definition.

-When a change to a media type registration is requested, the Designated Expert(s) will ensure that the change controller approves the change.
+The change controller of a media type may pass responsibility to another person or agency by informing the IANA; this can be done without discussion or review.

 If the Designated Expert(s) find that the change controller is unresponsive or uncontactable for a reasonable period of time and reasonable efforts have been made to contact the change controller, they may recommend to the IESG that the change controller be updated.

 ## Registration Template